tls-evolution/ccr/README.md

 ## Data sets and measurement tools

-### Active scans
+### Active scans (RFC)

-Our RFC-based scanner is published in this repository: https://github.com/ralphholz-usyd/goscanner/.
-We provide the scripts to run the scans in active-scans/.
+Our RFC-based scanner is published in this [repository](https://github.com/ralphholz-usyd/goscanner/).
+We provide the scripts to run the scans in `active-scans/run-scans/`.

-Data sets are massive - we upload these into a DigitalOcean space.
-We are currently offering full data to the data of 2019-05; other uploads are still going on.
-These files are publicly visibile, but we would prefer if reviewers are OK with private links.
-The reason the uploads are so slow is that, e.g., a full PCAP is 0.5TB.
+Our data sets are massive - we upload these into a DigitalOcean space.
+We are currently offering full data (i.e. including the PCAP) for 2019-05.
+The other scans are only available as output files of our tools.
+They files are publicly visibile, but we would prefer if reviewers are OK with private links.

+Please understand that uploading a PCAP takes time and money - one PCAP can be 0.5TB.
+We are happy to offer all PCAPs via direct transfer if requested.

 ### Passive monitoring